raganwald/raganwald.github.com/_posts/2018-09-08-practical-use-for-the-y-combinator.md

 1. Refactor the function into tail-recursive form;
 2. Refactor the function into "why bird form," then;
-3. Wrap the result in the long-tailed widowbird
+3. Wrap the result in the decoupled trampoline.

 Why is this superior?
 We're going to refactor into tail-recursive form either way, and we're going to wrap the function either way, however: